visika/tesi-magistrale/thesis.typ

 )

 = Tools
-Ibisco, MACE @Batatia2022mace @Batatia2022Design, ASE.

 == Ibisco
-Simulations were performed on the Ibisco cluster provided by the Federico II University. @WikiArchit_ib_enIbisco
+Simulations were performed on the @ibisco cluster provided by the Federico II University. @WikiArchit_ib_enIbisco

-#box(
+// #box(
-  stroke: 2pt + red,
+//   stroke: 2pt + red,
-  inset: 1mm,
+//   inset: 1mm,
-  [
+//   [
     The architecture of the hybrid cluster of the @ibisco Data Center can be represented as a set of multiple layers.
     The lowest layer of the architecture consists of the hardware, characterized by calculation and storage nodes;
     in the upper level the application level, which allows users to submit their tasks.
     The intermediate level of the architecture consists of the set of CUDA and MPI libraries which are capable of making the two levels communicate with each other.

     === The hardware level